 The CDC confirmed the increase and said it “is being followed closely” as new data become available.
 It could be a one-year anomaly in a longer-term decline rather than a meaningful increase, said CDC spokeswoman Melissa Brower.

 As Reuters reported last year in its series “The Uncounted,” the United States has no reliable means of tracking all superbug infections and deaths.
-In its own analysis, Reuters found that, taken together, more than a dozen superbugs the CDC has labeled grave threats to public health continue to kill tens of thousands of people every year — in addition to hundreds of thousands of nonfatal infections.
+In its own analysis, Reuters found that, taken together, more than a dozen superbugs the CDC has labelled grave threats to public health continue to kill tens of thousands of people every year -- in addition to hundreds of thousands of nonfatal infections.

 Hospitals are understandably eager to find ways to beat back the infections, which waste time, money — and lives.
 But hospitals tend to “like these mass-produced, one-size-fits-all solutions,” said Blaser.